iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Interior Points (Remastered).md

 References
 1. [[Dualization Examples]], About how we get the Lagrangian
-2. [[Exploiting the Lagrangian (KTT)]], Some more information and background about the optimality conditions we are exploiting for Interior Points algorithm.
+2. [[Exploiting the Lagrangian (KKT)]], Some more information and background about the optimality conditions we are exploiting for Interior Points algorithm.

 Objective:
 1. Phrase the 2-Norm Inequality Constrained Optimization Problem